- Penn State

 State College swells with 107,000+ on game day, and while it’s just fine to have happies in your hotel room or rental house before heading to the game, there are a few main places Penn Staters will be throwing down tailgates and putting up tents.

-Grange Park: RV tailgating at Grange Park in Penns Valley will be used for all home games during the 2018 season to accommodate the overflow of RVers into the valley.
+Grange Park: RV tailgating at Grange Park in Penns Valley will be used for all home games during the 2019 season to accommodate the overflow of RVers into the valley.
 At about 14 miles from campus, it’s less convenient than the walk-to-Beaver ORV Lot, but Grange Park offers overnight tailgaters ample parking, water and electric hookups, flush toilets, concession stands and, on some weekends, outside entertainment happening at the fairgrounds.
 This is definitely the choice for those that aren’t looking to rough it.

 Shuttle buses ($5 round-trip Friday; $10 round-trip Saturday) will take fans back and forth to downtown State College on Friday nights and to Beaver Stadium on game day, beginning three hours before kickoff.